Olivia Diaz, Melissa Clary headed for Ward 3 runoff| Election Results 2019 | Election News

 Supporters for Diaz beamed from her election night viewing party at Make the Road Nevada when it was announced she had an early slim lead.

-Diaz enjoyed support from a laundry list of prominent officials in Nevada, including both U.S. senators and the powerful Culinary Union, playing up her experience in the state Legislature and representation of portions of the ward at the state level.
-The Culinary Union had previously backed Kihuen in his other campaigns.
+Diaz enjoyed support from a laundry list of prominent officials in Nevada, including both U.S. senators and the powerful Culinary union, playing up her experience in the state Legislature and representation of portions of the ward at the state level.
+The union previously had backed Kihuen in his other campaigns.

 But Kihuen had the political background to match Diaz, having served 10 years in the state Legislature — two more than Diaz — and also two years in Washington as a congressman.
 Yet he returned to Las Vegas after one term late last year amid reproval from the House Ethics Committee for violating rules after an investigation found credible the claim of three women that he made unwanted physical and verbal advances toward them.